isomerpages/moe-bendemeersec/_resources-for-student-n-parent/MOE FAS Application.md

 For more information on the MOE Financial Assistance Scheme (FAS), please refer to the MOE website <a target="_blank" href="https://www.moe.gov.sg/financial-matters/financial-assistance">here</a>.

+Please take note that only the latest version of the form may be used for the application.
+To help us process your applications promptly, please submit the completed 2024 MOE FAS application forms with the required documents to the school’s General Office by 15 December 2023.

+To access MOE FAS e-application Form (e-FAS), please click on the link https://go.gov.sg/moe-efas

 MOE FAS Application Form can be downloaded below :

 [MOE FAS Application Form](/files/Forparents/Moefas/2024_MOE_FAS_ApplicationForm.pdf)